robstarmcdonald/Wifi-Reboot/README.md

 # Some devices including GPD WIN2 are the perfect example for these issues.
-# Because sometimes like on Ubuntu, it wares out right away.
+# Because sometimes like on Ubuntu, it wares out shortly.

 - You can create a file by looking here https://github.com/robstarmcdonald/Wifi-Reboot/blob/main/wifi-reboot